 In spite of MUDs and GMUDs languishing in obscurity for ages, their day would only really come in the rechristened form of MMORPGs.
 The entire MMO craze was started with Ultima Online, refined with EverQuest and Lineage, then given a further kickstart by the massive success of World of Warcraft.

 World of Warcraft in particular has spawned a number of imitators, Tabula Rasa and Age of Conan among them, that copy not only its gameplay style, but major chunks of its interface (right down to yellow exclamation points over the heads of quest-givers.)

-Guild Wars is one of the other successful RPGs.
+Guild Wars is one of the other successful MMOs.
 It got that way by aggressively not imitating WOW; the original development team was made up of former Blizzard employees.
 Everything from its design to its classes to its pricing (free after purchase) seeks to differentiate itself from its big brother as much as possible.
 Guild Wars 2 seems to be trying to go even farther, with such things as completely eliminating a class for The Medic; every class has some sort of healing ability.

 Everquest in particular had so many features in common with DikuMUD that they were often challenged by hackers and developers familiar with the MUD libraries to show their code.

 To be more specific on how future MMOs would imitate World of Warcraft, Blizzard's ambitious little title set itself apart with cartoony, comic book inspired graphics and a two faction system.
 The basic idea of that being that players would have to choose sides when making a character and all players on the opposite faction are their enemies to be fought in PVP battles.
 These days it's hard to find a MMORPG that doesn't have cartoony graphics and/or doesn't try to imitate the faction system.